senarvi/senarvi.github.io/_posts/2019-04-06-reinforce.md

 ### REINFORCE with baseline

 While in theory it is enough that the expectation of the gradient sample is proportional to the actual gradient, having the training converge in a reasonable time is a whole another thing.
-A good estimate of the gradient should have low variance (variance measures how spread out the estimates are around the mean).
+A good estimate of the gradient generally has a low variance (variance measures how spread out the estimates are around the mean), meaning that the parameter updates have a low variance as well.
 The parameter update in REINFORCE is based on a single random output sequence sampled from the action space.
 It's easy to reason that the longer the output sequences are, the less likely it is to obtain a sequence that results in an accurate estimate.
 Actually, the variance of the gradient estimate grows cubically with the sequence length (section 3 in [Peters and Schaal][]).